Can I Pat That Dog?

-Dog owners and parents and carers have a shared responsibility to ensure that children are safe around dogs.
+Dog owners and parents/carers have shared responsibility to ensure that children are safe around dogs.
 Dogs must be well trained and under control around children.
 And children must be taught to ask permission from their carer, the dog’s owner and the dog before approaching it!

 © 2007 Robert Fairhead

-This article appeared in the Village Voice Eastern-Harbourside in May 2007 and in my dog club newsletter, PawPrints, in 2007.
+This article appeared in the Village Voice Eastern-Harbourside in May 2007 and in my dog club newsletter.
 The Can I Pat That Dog talk proved so popular, I used it for school holiday programs for several years, until it was time for Harry to retire.